joshbegley/nyt-latest/README.md

 `The entrepreneurial Liberman siblings are testing out the concept — on themselves.`\
 https://nytimes.com/2022/09/02/opinion/libermans-humanism.html?searchResultPosition=5

-**The Two Parties Finally Agree on Something: American Democracy Is in Danger**\
+**Parties’ Divergent Realities Challenge Biden’s Defense of Democracy**\
-`But the disagreement on who is the threat presents a challenge to President Biden in his 2020 campaign vow to unite a deeply divided nation.`\
+`The president faces a fundamental disagreement over who poses a threat to American institutions in s to his vow to unite a deeply divided nation.`\
 https://nytimes.com/2022/09/02/us/politics/trump-biden-democracy.html?searchResultPosition=6

 **More Than 14,000 Strollers Recalled After Child’s Fingertip Is Amputated**\